Xilinx Artix Ultrascale+ Boards

 USB Interface

 The onboard high speed USB controller helps a PC/Linux/Mac computer to communicate with this module.
-Use a USB A to C cable to connect with a PC.
+Use a USB C cable to connect with a PC.

 By default, the module is powered by USB so make sure not to overcrowd unpowered USB hubs (the picture on the right shows C connector).